 The Financial Aid Office distributes the awarded amount of financial aid and/or loans to each student account.
 All residual monies are then refunded by the Business Office to the student through our partner United Bank.
-Please refer to www.westliberty.edu/business-office/ for additional information on refunds.
+Please refer to the Business Office website for additional information on refunds.